cuthullu/box-black-box/README.md

 # box-black-box
-Testing tests for rectangles problem with various algorithms
+Testing tests for overlapping box problem with various algorithms

+Live version can be found at http://thullsl.github.io/box-black-box/